Retention Starts on Day 1

 An Acadia customer that specializes in outsourced truck yard management, requires new employees to follow a series of safety steps before getting behind the wheel.
 The steps are designed to protect the driver and the customer’s property, so it’s critical that everyone adopt the process as second nature.

-To help with this, our customer follows all of their training sessions with quizzes on their safety protocol.
+To help with this, our customer follows up all of their training sessions with quizzes on their safety protocol.
 Nobody gets to drive until they pass.
 As a result, the company has less accidents, fewer insurance claims and happier customers.

 Training and knowledge comprehension are great for bringing on new team members.
 To keep them after the first few months, engagement needs to become the long-term focus.